North Korea’s Kim Jong-un heads home after six-day Russian state visit

 Mr Shoigu, who had met the North’s leader during a rare visit to Pyongyang in July, also showed Kim another of Russia’s latest missiles – the hypersonic “Kinzhal” – carried by the MiG-31 fighter jet that saw its first combat during the war in Ukraine.

-North Korea's state media reported Mr Kim was accompanied on Saturday's visits by his top military officials, including his defense minister and the top commanders of his air force and navy.
+North Korea’s state media reported Mr Kim was accompanied on Saturday’s visits by his top military officials, including his defence minister and the top commanders of his air force and navy.

-Following a luncheon, Mr Kim and Mr Shoigu exchanged "constructive opinions on the practical issues arising in further strengthening the strategic and tactical coordination, cooperation and mutual exchange between the armed forces of the two countries," KCNA said.
+Following a luncheon, Mr Kim and Mr Shoigu exchanged “constructive opinions on the practical issues arising in further strengthening the strategic and tactical coordination, cooperation and mutual exchange between the armed forces of the two countries”, KCNA said.

-Experts have said potential military cooperation between the countries could include efforts to modernize North Korea's outdated air force, which relies on warplanes sent from the Soviet Union in the 1980s.
+Experts have said potential military cooperation between the countries could include efforts to modernise North Korea’s outdated air force, which relies on warplanes sent from the Soviet Union in the 1980s.

 Join our commenting forum